capgemhon/cosmosdbtest/README.md

 // TASK 7: Can you refactor this query to use a parameterized query instead of hardcoding the LastName value?

 // TASK 8: Add a method to print the contents of a Family object in a readable format containing each of their attributes including Id, LastName, Address, and IsRegistered, and if you can Parents and Children.
+You can describe as pseudocode as an alternative approach.
+// E.g. an example of pseudocode can be below

+// Class Family:
+//     Attributes:
+//     Id: Integer

+// Method PrintDetails() :
+//     Print "Family Details:"
+//     Print "----------------"
+//     Print "ID: " + Id

-// TASK 9: How would you store the EndpointUrl, and AuthorisationKey in a more secure way?
-Just describe as comments.
+// TASK 9: How would you retrieve the EndpointUrl, and AuthorisationKey in a more secure way?
+Just describe as pseudocode.

-// TASK 10: How would you handle the case when the Cosmos DB service is unavailable at that moment?
-Just describe as comments.
+// TASK 10: How would you handle the case when the Cosmos DB service is unavailable at that specific moment, what can you do next?
+Just describe as pseudocode.

+// TASK 11: Can you explain why we have used NSubstitute as a framework throughout in the codebase?